Image

 Solar panels in warrington

-We have been working to eliminate the pollution we produce that adds to the climate crisis as well as supporting wider change and action across the community.
+We have been working to eliminate the pollution we produce that adds to the climate crisis and to adapt to change as well as supporting wider change and action across the community.

 Emissions associated with our operations have fallen by more than half since 2014/15.

-We are making progress, but there is still a long way to go to reach our goal to be net-zero by 2030.
+We are making progress, but there is still a long way to go to reach our goal to be net-zero for our operations by 2030 and for the borough as a whole to achieve net zero by 2041.

 Our projects to date

-We have delivered a number of projects to reduce our own impact and drive down emissions in Warrington.
+We have delivered a number of projects which reflect our commitment to reducing our own operational impact and drive down borough wide emissions in Warrington.

 Zero emission buses